ShankHarinath/DocumentClassification/README.md

 `python driver.py` will run both classification adn the informtaion retreival.
 Informtaion retreival happens for an individual file.
 We need to pass the entire file path in the 'driver.py' file.

+Note: Please change the path and file names in the 'driver.py' before execution.